-Selected Topics in Biology 0.5 unit
+Selected Topics in Biology

-Selected Topics in Biology 0.5 unit
+Selected Topics in Biology

 Prerequisite: will vary according to the topic offered An opportunity for in-depth study of current topics in biology.
 These courses are open to senior biology majors and others with departmental approval.